nollenr/AZURE-Terraform-CRDB-Module/README.md

 ## Using the Terraform HCL
 To use the HCL, you will need to define an Azure SSH Key -- that will be used for all VMs created to provide SSH access.

+## Using ARM
+You can provision a cluster using ARM but be careful on the availability of VM resources as the machine types may be limited or non-existant in some regions.

 ### Run this Terraform Script
 ```terraform
 # See the appendix below to intall Terrafrom, the Azure CLI and logging in to Azure